 Have you been studying for the LSAT for a while and want to break through a plateau?
 These seminars are for you.

-Each page has more info, but basically these are 6 hour long sessions that show how I do each section.
+Basically these are 6 hour long sessions that show how I do each section.
 Rather than going over basics, they’re aimed at showing you the mindset of a high scorer.
 Before each session I did material from that section timed, and then took detailed notes on exactly what I was thinking and doing at each moment.
 Students who have taken them said they showed them things they had never considered while using other materials.

 LG Mastery Seminar Reviews